-- use existing studies and other appropriate data, including those in the FERC record for this project, including but not limited to environmental impact studies, EPAct proceedings, and other pertinent material; - conduct further appropriate studies, including but not limited to an analysis of sediment content and quantity; - undertake related environmental compliance actions, including environmental review under NEPA; and - take other appropriate actions as necessary to determine whether to proceed with facilities removal.
+- Use existing studies and other appropriate data, including those in the FERC record for this project; - Conduct further appropriate studies, including but not limited to an analysis of sediment content and quantity; - Undertake related environmental compliance actions, including environmental review under NEPA; and - Take other appropriate actions as necessary to determine whether to proceed with facilities removal.

-Facilities removal is defined as the physical removal of all or part of each of the four PacifiCorp dams to achieve at a minimum a free-flowing condition and volitional fish passage, site remediation and restoration, measures to avoid or minimize adverse downstream impacts, and all associated permitting for such actions.
+Facilities removal is defined as the physical removal of all or part of each of the four PacifiCorp dams to achieve at a minimum a free-flowing condition and volitional fish passage, site remediation and restoration, including previously inundated lands, measures to avoid or minimize adverse downstream impacts, and all associated permitting for such actions.
 The four dams are J.C.
 Boyle, Iron Gate, Copco 1, and Copco 2.

 These studies will be conducted in coordination with the parties to the Hydroelectric Settlement and the public.
-The environmental review will address the requirements of the National Environmental Policy Act, the California Environmental Quality Act, and Oregon environmental review procedures.
+The California Department of Fish and Game will conduct review required under the California Environmental Quality Act, and the State of Oregon will address applicable Oregon state laws, prior to deciding whether to concur with any affirmative determination by the Secretary of the Interior as described below.
 Detailed Plan for Facilities Removal: The Secretary will prepare a detailed plan that describes:

-- The methods and timetable for facilities removal. - Plans for management, removal, and/or disposal of sediments, debris, and other materials. - A plan for site remediation and restoration. - A plan for measures to avoid or minimize adverse downstream impacts. - A plan for compliance with all applicable laws, including anticipated permits and permit conditions. - A detailed statement of the estimated costs of facilities removal. - A statement of measures to reduce risks of cost overruns, delays, or other impediments to facilities removal.
+- The methods and timetable for facilities removal; - Plans for management, removal, and/or disposal of sediments, debris, and other materials; - A plan for site remediation and restoration; - A plan for measures to avoid or minimize adverse downstream impacts; - A plan for compliance with all applicable laws, including anticipated permits and permit conditions; - A detailed statement of the estimated costs of facilities removal; and - A statement of measures to reduce risks of cost overruns, delays, or other impediments to facilities removal.

-Secretarial Determination: The Secretary of the Interior will use this information, in cooperation with the Secretary of Commerce and other Federal agencies, to determine whether, in his judgment, the conditions of Hydroelectric Settlement have been satisfied, and whether facilities removal 1) will advance restoration of the salmonid fisheries of the Klamath Basin, and 2) is in the public interest, which includes but is not limited to consideration of potential impacts on affected local communities and Tribes.
+Secretarial Determination: The Secretary of the Interior will use this information, in cooperation with the Secretary of Commerce and other Federal agencies, to determine whether, in his judgment, the conditions of Hydroelectric Settlement have been satisfied, and whether facilities removal 1) will advance restoration of the salmonid fisheries of the Klamath Basin, and 2) is in the public interest, which includes but is not limited to consideration of potential impacts on affected local communities and tribes.
 The Secretary will use best efforts to complete this determination by March 31, 2012.